openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 The algorithm-specific public key for ML-DSA + ECDSA keys is this series of values:

- - A fixed-length octet string representing the ECDSA public key in SEC1 format, as specified in section {{sec1-format}} and with length specified in {{tab-ecdsa-artifacts}}.
+ - A fixed-length octet string representing the ECDSA public key in SEC1 format, as specified in section {{sec1-format}}, whose length depends on the algorithm ID as specified in {{tab-ecdsa-artifacts}}.

  - A fixed-length octet string containing the ML-DSA public key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.